Theosophical Society Scotland.org © 2011 •

 Theosophical Society Dundee Programme

-Room T8, Tower Building 2nd Floor, University of Dundee, Perth Road, Dundee,
+Room T8, Second Floor, Tower Building, University of Dundee, Perth Road, Dundee

 7.30 pm - 9.30 pm

-Annual subscription £10 or £5 conc. (payable in January)
+Annual subscription £10 or £5 concessions (payable in January)

 There is no religion or law higher than Truth